What is the long-term capital gains tax?

 So you’ve made some money investing — or really any asset trade where you came out ahead.
 Congrats on the big score.

-And what you pay depends on how long you’ve held onto those assets.
-If you have a long-term capital gain – meaning you held the asset more than a year – you’ll owe either 0 percent, 15 percent or 20 percent, depending on how much overall income you have.
+And what you pay depends on your total income and how long you’ve held onto those assets.
+If you have a long-term capital gain – meaning you held the asset more than a year – you’ll owe either 0 percent, 15 percent or 20 percent in the 2021 or 2022 tax year.

 However, the Biden administration has previously tried to increase the capital gains tax for high earners.
 And there’s even a recent proposal from Biden to tax unrealized capital gains on the wealthiest Americans, as part of a new “Billionaire Minimum Income Tax.”

 What is a capital gains tax?